jump-dev/JuMP.jl/doc/installation.rst

 Getting Julia
 ^^^^^^^^^^^^^

-At the time of writing this documentation Julia is just about to release version ``0.2``.
-You should download this version instead of the previous version (``0.1.2``) which is not supported by JuMP or the majority of packages.
+At the time of writing this documentation the latest release of Julia is version ``0.2``, which is the version required by JuMP.
 You can easily build from source on OSX and Linux, but the binaries will work well for most people.

 Download links and more detailed instructions are available on the `Julia website <http://julialang.org>`_.